thsadiq/scoup/README.md

 - [R](R): a folder of R scripts that contains different (back-end) functions of the package.
 - [README](README.md): the file that contains this preface information.
 - [tests](tests): a directory of R scripts where sample applications of the package are saved.
 The scripts are intended to assist users get familiar with the package.
 They are also (minimally) used within the vignette.
 - [vignettes](vignettes): a folder where the markdown and citation files for building the vignette are saved.
+All the files necessary to replicate the results presented in the JOSS paper and bioRxiv preprint are saved herein.

 ## Installation
 `scoup` can be installed from the Bioconductor platform with the following command.
 Interested users should visit the `devel` section on the Bioconductor website for access to the developmental version of the package that include the most recent updates and bug fixes.